 Oh well, if you've gotta go, going to be blended with a wine library is not the worst fate.
 The Carnegie building is now a museum.

 (L) Rather nondescript Pacific Novelty Company card, never mailed.

 (R) Sepia tinted Edw.
 H. Mitchell postcard, mailed in 1913.

-This Columbia Wholesale Supply chrome is hard to date.
+This Columbia Wholesale Supply chrome is hard to date, but is post-cosmetic surgery.
 We do know that its photographer was Max Mahon.

 (L) Souvenir Publishing card, mailed in 1916.